 The charts are interactive; click the check boxes next to the treatments you wish to compare to show the results for that treatment.
 Click the check boxes again to turn off the comparison for that treatment.
 You can repeat this process as many times as you wish.
 You can further refine the results by clicking directly on any of the terms in the legend at the lower-right, to turn off or on any of the treatment classifications, or the ellipse surrounding the chart data points.
 You can also turn the ellipse on and off by clicking the legend item that has the Greek letter sigma (σ) at the end.

 Once you have made your comparison selections, you can print the results.
 Just click the Print button to bring up the printer dialog for your system.
-You can also download a PDF file with your chosen comparison if you wish to send this information to someone else by email.
+You can also download a PDF file with your chosen comparison.
+We recommend sharing this file with your Doctor as part of the treatment selection process.

 What is Prostate Cancer?